What is ESG, and What Does It Mean?

-For industries such as Aviation and Automotive, there are many clear environmental solutions to current processes, such as waste reduction in manufacturing and investment into greener materials.
+For industries such as Aviation and Automotive, there are many clear environmental solutions to current processes, such as waste reduction in manufacturing and investment in greener materials.
 However, for other sectors, ESG requires a much more detailed and introspective approach.

 Financial Services – Investors are increasingly incorporating sustainable governance in their analysis to conduct accurate risk assessments, such as the impact of climate change on physical assets and transitioning from brown assets to lower carbon and greener alternatives.
-As the most cost-effective form of energy, and harnessing the greatest growth potential, renewables are receiving greater investment which is in turn supporting eco-friendly start-ups.
+As the most cost-effective form of energy and harnessing the greatest growth potential, renewables are receiving greater investment which is, in turn, supporting eco-friendly start-ups.

 Large banks and financiers are beginning to use ESG criteria to assess their borrowers by filtering out companies that may not be sustainable and may therefore pose a financial risk, as well as identifying sustainable companies which present long-term growth opportunities.
-In the coming years, financial regulators and policy makers will place increasing pressure on financial institutions to prioritise environmental and social sustainability.
+In the coming years, financial regulators and policymakers will place increasing pressure on financial institutions to prioritise environmental and social sustainability.

 Health and Social Care – The optimisation and success of hospitals, care homes and social services are directly linked to the health of the communities they serve.
 Improving education, affordable housing, nutrition and physical and mental wellbeing – in addition to making research and decisions as diverse and inclusive as possible – will drive positive social governance and support those working in the industry.
-Public sector organisations will add greater weight to the ESG credentials of potential partners and suppliers, to ensure that all patients and users across every pathway receive the best possible care.
+Public sector organisations will add greater weight to the ESG credentials of potential partners and suppliers to ensure that all patients and users across every pathway receive the best possible care.

 Retail & Consumer – In addition to the clear environmental concerns of waste, recycling, ethically sourced materials and sustainable production processes, Retail and Consumer businesses are also juggling growing social challenges.
-Working experience of employees has been neglected by industry giants for decades, particularly in those companies that outsource their production, and with modern slavery and inequality of opportunity still rife within the sector.
+The working experience of employees has been neglected by industry giants for decades, particularly in those companies that outsource their production, and with modern slavery and inequality of opportunity still rife within the sector.
 Ethical logistics and supply chain, product safety, customer data management, labelling and reporting are all top issues receiving growing attention from world-leading Retail and Consumer companies.

-Technology – Whilst Artificial Intelligence (AI), Machine Learning (ML) and automation have made entire industries more efficient and therefore more eco-friendly, tech must contribute further to the ESG revolution.
-The IT sector currently consumes more electricity annually than the whole of Russia, and Greenpeace estimates tech usage will constitute 20% of the world’s electricity by 2025, due to the adoption of cloud computing and emerging technologies that require greater computer power.
+Technology – Whilst Artificial Intelligence (AI), Machine Learning (ML) and automation have made entire industries more efficient and, therefore, more eco-friendly, tech must contribute further to the ESG revolution.
+The IT sector currently consumes more electricity annually than the whole of Russia, and Greenpeace estimates tech usage will constitute 20% of the world’s electricity by 2025 due to the adoption of cloud computing and emerging technologies that require greater computer power.

-Waste is a vital issue – in 2018 the world generated 50million metric tonnes of e-waste, and both businesses and consumers frequently replace functioning tech with newer versions – as is data: the energy required by data centres is responsible for the same amount of greenhouse gas emissions as the entire Aviation industry.
+Waste is a vital issue – in 2018, the world generated 50 million metric tonnes of e-waste, and both businesses and consumers frequently replace functioning tech with newer versions – as is data: the energy required by data centres is responsible for the same amount of greenhouse gas emissions as the entire Aviation industry.
 Developers, Programmers and Engineers must continue to balance consumer needs with sustainable innovation.